sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - product-family (index 53): A textual value indicating the software components overall product family.
 This should be used when multiple related software components form a larger capability that is installed on multiple different endpoints.
 For example, some software families may consist of server, client, and shared service components that are part of a larger capability.
 Email systems, enterprise applications, backup services, web conferencing, and similar capabilities are examples of families.

 - revision (index 54): A string value indicating an informal or colloquial release version of the software.
 This value can provide a different version value as compared to the software-version specified in the concise-swid-tag group.
-This is useful when one or more releases need to have an informal version label that differs from the specfic exact version value specified by software-version.
+This is useful when one or more releases need to have an informal version label that differs from the specific exact version value specified by software-version.
 Examples can include SP1, RC1, Beta, etc.

 - summary (index 55): A short description of the software component.
 This MUST be a single sentence suitable for display in a user interface.